ksafford/streams-examples/SETUP.md

 # Start the tutorial VM in virtualbox #

-[StartVm]: Configure the VM for bridged networking on an active connection
+Configure the VM for bridged networking on an active connection

 log in as root : streamstutorial